 198.090.
 1. An operator may make available to any resident the service of holding in trust personal possessions and funds of the resident and shall, as authorized by the resident, expend the funds to meet the resident's personal needs.
 In providing this service the operator shall:

-(1) At the time of admission, provide each resident or his next of kin or legal guardian with a written statement explaining the resident's rights regarding personal funds;
+(1) At the time of admission, provide each resident or such resident's next of kin or legal guardian with a written statement explaining the resident's rights regarding personal funds;

-(2) Accept funds and personal possessions from or for a resident for safekeeping and management, only upon written authorization by the resident or by his designee, or guardian in the case of an adjudged incompetent;
+(2) Accept funds and personal possessions from or for a resident for safekeeping and management, only upon written authorization by the resident or by such resident's designee, or guardian in the case of an adjudged incompetent;

-(3) Deposit any personal funds received from or on behalf of a resident in an account separate from the facility's funds, except that an amount to be established by rule of the division of aging may be kept in a petty cash fund for the resident's personal needs;
+(3) Deposit any personal funds received from or on behalf of a resident in an account separate from the facility's funds, except that an amount to be established by rule of the department of health and senior services may be kept in a petty cash fund for the resident's personal needs;

-(5) Provide each resident or his designee or guardian with a quarterly accounting of all financial transactions made on behalf of the resident;
+(5) Provide each resident or such resident's designee or guardian with a quarterly accounting of all financial transactions made on behalf of the resident;

-(6) Within five days of the discharge of a resident, provide the resident, or his designee or guardian, with an up-to-date accounting of the resident's personal funds and return to the resident the balance of his funds and all his personal possessions;
+(6) Within five days of the discharge of a resident, provide the resident, or such resident's designee or guardian, with an up-to-date accounting of the resident's personal funds and return to the resident the balance of his or her funds and all his or her personal possessions;

 (a) If the unclaimed funds or possessions have a value totaling one hundred and fifty dollars or less, the funds or the proceeds of the sale of the possessions may be deposited in a fund to be used for the benefit of all residents of the facility by providing the residents social or educational activities.
 The facility shall keep an accounting of the acquisitions and expenditure of these funds; or